coronel08/my-notes/notes/docs/typescript.md

 ```

 ### Inheritance vs Composition
-Examples taken from Typescript Course by Stephen Grider
+Examples taken from Typescript Course by Stephen Grider, try to do compositional over inheritance

 - Inheritance - is a relationship between 2 classes, can use extends to inherit a base class.
 Copy and paste methods into a new class
 <!-- CsvFileReader.ts -->